ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * ∀ X *expression* : This is true if and only if the *expression* is always true for all allowed values of X. It essentially “loops” over every value X could be.
 The ∀ (an upside-down A) is read as “for all”.
 This lets you easily state that something is always true.

 * ∃ X *expression* : This is true if and only if there is some allowed value of X where the *expression* is true.
 The ∃ is read as “there exists”.
-This lets you easily state that something can occur.
+This lets you easily state that something occurs at least once.

 This means you can use expressions like “∀ X (valid(X) → well_formed(X))” to say “for all values of X, if X is valid then X is well-formed”... or put another way, if X is valid then X is well-formed.
 Note that this entire expression is true if we are discussing XML data.